-The first step is to get Postman installed on your computer.
-Because Postman is provided as a Chrome App as well as a native application for Windows and Mac OSX, you will want to pick the installation that makes the most sense for your development environment and processes.
-Visit the Postman website, download the appropriate installation package, and install as instructed here
+Install Postman on your computer.
+You can download Postman as a Chrome extension and a native application for Windows and Mac OSX, pick the installation that makes the most sense for your development environment and processes.
+Visit the Postman website, download the appropriate installation package, and install as instructed here.

-1) Download the Swagger specification for the latest version of Shipwell's API.
+- Download the Swagger specification for the latest version of Shipwell's API.
 Shipwell provides a downloadable postman collection here

 Updated 17 days ago